 Domestic Medium Term Note Program.
-In June 2009, Sappi Southern Africa Limited (previously Sappi Manufacturing (Pty) Ltd and Sappi Southern Africa Proprietary Limited) combined its ZAR3 billion Domestic Medium Term Note Program established in June 2006 (the "Initial Program") with its commercial paper program established in November 2003 ("Initial CP Program"), into a new ZAR5 billion Domestic Medium Term Note Program (the "DMTN Program") which superseded and replaced the Initial Program and the Initial CP Program in their entirety without affecting any notes issued under the Initial Program and Initial CP Program.
+In June 2009, Sappi Southern Africa Limited established its ZAR5 billion Domestic Medium Term Note Program (the "DMTN Program").
 The DMTN Program was amended and restated first on September 13, 2013 and subsequently on November 23, 2018.
 This new 2018 program memorandum applies to all notes issued under the DMTN Program and supersedes and replaces any previous program memoranda.
-As of the date of this document, there are no securities currently issued and outstanding under the DMTN Program.
 On May 13, 2020, Sappi Southern Africa Limited priced a ZAR300 million issuance of three-year senior unsecured floating rate notes ("Series 7") under the DMTN Program in a private placement at a per annum rate equal to 3-month ZAR-JIBAR plus 2.50% per year, payable quarterly on February 15, May 15, August 15 and November 15 of each year commencing August 15, 2020.
-Series 7 is expected to be issued on or about May 15, 2020.
-The proceeds of Series 7 are to be used for general corporate purposes.
+The issuance of Series 7 closed on May 15, 2020.
+The proceeds of Series 7 were used to refinance debt maturities.
 Sappi Southern Africa Limited has agreed to observe certain undertakings with respect to the securities including limitations on encumbrances (other than permitted encumbrances) over its assets.